m-alx/yopsilon-mask/README.md

 }
 ```

-And use it for canadian postal code with options:
+And use it for canadian postal code with settings:

 ```html
 <input yn-mask="ANA NAN" [yn-mask-settings]="settings" />